NLnetLabs/cascade/doc/manual/source/key-management.rst

 ``cache-expired1``, ``propagation2-complete``, ``cache-expired2``, and
 ``roll-done``.
 For each key roll these six steps follow in the same order.
-Associated which each step is a (possibly empty) list of actions.
+Associated with each step is a (possibly empty) list of actions.
 Actions fall in three categories.
 The first category consists of actions that require updating the zone or the parent zone.